0cjs/hwdev/romext-2364/README.md

 board outside the system case so that you can easily access it to change EPROMS.)

+You will need a standard 0.1 μF bypass capacitor across the GND (pin 14) and Vcc (pin 28) pins of the 2764; an axial capacitor is easily soldered across the back of the board.

 #### Datasheets

 - [NEC NMOS μPD2364][nec2364] Read Only Memory 8192 words, 8 bits/word.